valmir-filho/c-cpp-udemy-course/README.md

 ## Content:

-- Exercises and projects developed by Dr. Angela John Haste Udemy.
+- Exercises developed by John Haste from Udemy.

 ### Used IDE: Visual Studio Code.